 - To get insights into how the model is learning, we made use of Grad-CAM outputs at the end of each block of layers. - The Grad-CAM technique utilises the gradients of the classification score with respect to the final convolutional feature map, to identify the parts of an input image that most impact the classification score.
-The places where this gradient is large are precisely the places where the final score depends most on the data. - In order to get an overall view of the learnings of the model, we take an average over the 4 Grad-CAM outputs, which gives information about the average learning and helps in visualising the overall learning of the model. - Grad-CAM outputs for each block of layers and the averaged Grad-CAM outputs are visualised in the following section.

-• Results: The Resnet-18 & Resnet-34 models are able to predict pre-processed images with higher confidence levels and are also able to detect the areas of lesions, haemorrhages etc.
+The places where this gradient is large are precisely the places where the final score depends most on the data. - In order to get an overall view of the learnings of the model, we take average of the 4 Grad-CAM outputs, which gives information about the average learning and helps in visualising the overall learning of the model. - Grad-CAM outputs for each block of layers and the averaged Grad-CAM outputs are visualised in further slides. - Conclusion: The Resnet-18 & Resnet-34 models are able to predict preprocessed images with higher confidence levels and are also able to detect the areas of lesions, haemorrhages etc.

-Grad-CAM outputs at the end of each block of layers of a grade '0' image:
+Grad-CAM outputs of each block of layers of a grade '0' image

-Grad-CAM outputs at the end of each block of layers of a grade '3' image:
+Grad-CAM outputs of each block of layers of a grade '3' image